Manga whoopie for the disappoint.

 Way Too Het?

 Read the Spotted Flower manga yourself and you tell me.
 One tried to sodomise the other.
 When that failed the second (off screen) sodomised the first.
 Granted that the two did not end up in neo-classical muscled naked guys entwined art history poses, but “Too Het”?
 As well, what of the rest of the manga?
 It started with the husband flustered by his pregnant wife; how cuddly was that?
-I saw one frontspiece with her sitting on his lap, followed by one incidence of the two scrunched next to each other on the couch.
+I saw one frontispiece with her sitting on his lap, followed by one incidence of the two scrunched next to each other on the couch.
 They hold hands when out in public.
-The rest of the first 2 volumes are taken up by the pregnant wife’s unsuccesssful attempts to get her husband to have sex with her.
+The rest of the first 2 volumes are taken up by the pregnant wife’s unsuccessful attempts to get her husband to have sex with her.
 Some desperate ecchi moments ensue but still only 2/10 on the cuddle-ometer.

 I take complaints of “Too Het” as shorthand for a style of depicted intimacy that does some things and more pointedly leaves out others.
 Left out: lots of slow mutual touchy feely, both to show affection, longing and as extended play/ foreplay.
 “Too Het” main feature: cut as quickly as possible to penetrative humping because that is “real sex” and how babies get made.
 Also, I just pulled a fast one on you — did you catch it?
 Foreplay vs play.
 If you are going for the “real sex” anything else is mere stimulation to reach the levels of physical arousal needed for easy and successful “real sex”.
 As opposed to slow, mutual explorative play as sex, as intimacy in its own right.

 Another aspect of “Too Het”; active vs passive participants.
-Later this essay will explore how certain fandoms have really gone to town on this one: did the tradition grow from misaprehension or a parodic impulse?
+Later this essay will explore how certain fandoms have really gone to town on this one: did the tradition grow from misapprehension or a parodic impulse?

 I would like to dismantle the dissatisfaction at the core of ‘Too Het’ and pull it apart enough to recognise which parts are inexorably linked to girl:guy sexuality and which are a product of alienating conventions.
-There are no reasons why girl:boy intimacy cannot expand its vocabulary and work to minimise alienated conventions, just as there are no reasons why same-sex/ queer intimacy — especially fictionalised variants created within a heterosexual gaze framework cannnot fall into hurried restatements of this error.
+There are no reasons why girl:boy intimacy cannot expand its vocabulary and work to minimise alienated conventions, just as there are no reasons why same-sex/ queer intimacy — especially fictionalised variants created within a heterosexual gaze framework cannot fall into hurried restatements of this error.

 Or is a robust vocabulary of romantic intimacy far more difficult to represent than one would first imagine?